 And this too failed to meet market adoption expectations.

 Again, 60GHz is by its very nature a short-range frequency with the added obstacle of oxygen absorption when trying to push it to longer, outdoor ranges.
-Broadband Wireless Access systems rely on range as a way to cover more clients per Base Station in order to improve the economics.
+Broadband Wireless Access systems rely on range as a way to cover more clients per Base Station to improve the economics.
 Hence the need to push these systems to the limits of their capabilities.

 While some will argue that Terragraph still exists and is being sold and deployed by numerous vendors and service providers, the volumes are low.
 Terragraph never fulfilled the vision of Meta and others in the ecosystem and as of 2022 Meta backed away from Terragraph.

-Home for 60GHz – indoor, wireless, point to point ethernet connectivity.
+Home for 60GHz – indoor, wireless, point-to-point ethernet connectivity.

 But you say, “Hey we just saw this with WiGig and you reminded us that this was a bust.”
 True, and remember that it was the LOS requirement that sank WiGig applications.